mansooriabbas/lexicon-exercise-starwars-catalog/README.md

 - Divided into two parts:
   - Character Information.
   - Home Planet Information.

 ### Loading Animation

 - When fetching data, the UI presents a loading animation in the corresponding section.

+## Live Preview

+Check out the live preview: [Star Wars Catalog Live Preview](https://mansooriabbas.github.io/lexicon-exercise-starwars-catalog/)

+Feel free to explore and enhance the design, making it visually appealing with your CSS skills.